Morocco earthquake: Is it safe to travel at the moment?

 The number for easyJet customer services is 0330 551 5151.
 It is possible booked passengers will be offered flexibility on postponement or a change of destinations.

+“Affected passengers will be notified and passengers travelling to/from Morocco today should check their Ryanair app for flight updates before travelling to the airport.

+“We apologise for any inconvenience caused to our passengers and offer out deepest sympathies to those affected.”

-The Independent has also contacted British Airways, Ryanair and Tui to ask about their policies, but has so far had no confirmation.
+The Independent has also contacted British Airways and Tui to ask about their policies, but has so far had no confirmation.

 I don’t believe I will be able to have a safe and enjoyable holiday.
 What are my rights?